visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 - Events
 - Training

-Documents can also be found by text inside an attached PDF, if the PDF contains readable text.
+Documents can also be found by text inside an attached PDF or DOCX file when the file contains readable text.

 ## How Search Finds Results